 The state of our mind, designs the state of our life.
 In this post we look at the Japanese practice of Forest Bathing – a simple way to relax your mind, revitalise your body, and rediscover your Self.
 The article answers important questions about Forest Bathing, it’s principles and it’s practice.
 Fascinating insights from Japan as a society show us why forest bathing has become specially relevant in today’s turbulent times and how we can benefit from it.

-*This article is part of our Forest Bathing learning program with beautiful ideas from forests around the world.
+*This article is part of our Forest Bathing learning program with beautiful ideas from around the world.
+Useful downloads are at the very end.

 WHAT IS FOREST BATHING?